 - 2311 Mission of God.
 Introduction to missions, broadly construed as Missio Dei.
 Teaches that ministry, whether the ministry of preaching, shepherding, evangelizing, counseling, or scholarship, should be in service to the mission of God.
 Students will be reminded that bringing social justice and healing to a broken world is central to God's mission in the world and should be central to each of our respective ministries.
-F - 2322 Christian Spiritual Formation.
+S - 2322 Christian Spiritual Formation.
 Introduction to Christian spiritual formation traditions from the first to the twenty first century, with an emphasis on classical devotional literature, practices, and themes.
 PRE: Major, Junior standing.
-S - 3302 Family Ministry.
-Study of models for ministry to families in churches, with an emphasis on a systems approach to family ministry.
-Life cycle issues, church programming for families, and preventative planning will be studied.
-Cross listed as YFM 3302.
-F - 3368 Intermediate Studies in Ministry.
-Supervised intermediate research and writing in a specific area of the ministry.
-Specific semester topics will appear on the transcript.
-PRE: permission of instructor.
-D
+S - 3301 Family and Congregational Dynamics.
+Study of the dynamics of family and congregational processes in light of family systems theory.
+Emphasizes the three families of the minister, relationships in staff and parenting, and implications for pastoral care.
+F - 3303 Contemporary Issues in the Family.
+Study of current and relevant issues facing families in a post-